 By Shirley Wandera & Ian Kiptoo

-The Blue Economy Innovation and Investment Summit 2023 is currently in full swing, showcasing a dynamic series of events aimed at fostering sustainable growth and environmental conservation in Mombasa.
-The summit, which began on November 26th at Sote Hub, kicked off with a Women in Blue Economy open forum.
-The primary objective of this forum is to equip female entrepreneurs with essential skills in three vital areas: effective business communication, market research, and linking potential funders, as well as securing funds for their enterprises.
+The Blue Economy Innovation and Investment Summit 2023 showcased a dynamic series of events aimed at fostering sustainable growth and environmental conservation in Mombasa.
+The summit began on November 26th at Sote Hub and kicked off with a Women in Blue Economy open forum.
+The primary objective being to equip female entrepreneurs with essential skills in three vital areas: effective business communication, market research, and linking potential funders, as well as securing funds for their enterprises.

 The forum drew a diverse and vibrant group of women participants, representing organizations like Kuza Freezers, Baus Taka, Tunaweza Women with Disability CBO, as well as software developers and small business owners.
 The impact of this gathering was palpable, as Rees Viregwa from Tunaweza Women with Disability CBO shared, "I have greatly benefitted from the forum.
 It has highlighted the importance of marketing our businesses not only locally but also internationally."
 Her organization is involved in numerous impactful initiatives, including providing reusable sanitary towels to girls in Kenya and Tanzania and educating disabled women about environmental conservation and entrepreneurship.